robj411/p2_drivers/README.md

 # 1 Simulation rules

-The following methodology is adopted for estimating the values of advance vaccine investments.
-1. Create candidate epidemics
-(a) Draw the values for 2,048 pathogens based on historic pandemics (see Section 3.4) (b) Simulate one synthetic country per income level per pathogen (see Section 3.3.1), resulting in 3 lots of 2,048 epidemics.
-(c) Evaluate societal losses associated with each epidemic (see Section 3.2.4):
-i. for each of the four investment scenarios and BAU (see Section 3.1.2) ii. for each sector-closure policy within each scenario (see Section 3.2.3), resulting in a range of societal loss estimates
-2. Create epidemic library
-(a) Keep the epidemic with the cost-minimising sector-closure policy from each set of four in the epidemic library
-(b) Calculate differences in the range of societal losses between investment scenarios (including BAU) to obtain societal losses averted by investment scenarios in synthetic countries
-3. Aggregate epidemics to pandemics
-(a) Resample epidemics from the library to construct pandemic outcomes for epidemics correlated across countries (Section A.1)
-(b) Use the number of deaths in the BAU scenario to estimate each pandemic’s exceedance probability [12] (Section A.2)
-(c) Calculate ranges of investment values for pandemics that have a once-in-thirty-years occurrence and for pandemics that have a once-in-one-hundred-years occurrence, as well as the expectation, or annualised value, for each investment scenario across pandemics of any severity

-Each epidemic simulation (as described under 1b) follows a set of rules and assumptions.
-- Countries are instantiated with two random variables: the response time, and the pathogen importation time
+- The country is instantiated with two random variables: the response time, and the pathogen importation time
-- The response time is the day at which the country reports having seen X hospital cases, where X is a random number between 1 and 20 cases
+- The response time is the day at which the country reports having seen X hospital cases, where X is a random number between 1 and 20
-- The importation time is a random number between 0 and 20 days; importation time of 0 days characterizes the spillover, or origin, country
+- The importation time is a random number between 0 and 20 days.
+An importation time of 0 days would be equivalent to the spillover event.
-- The simulation of the epidemic starts at the response or the importation time, whichever is smaller
+- The epidemic simulation starts at the response or the importation time (the one that is smaller)
-- At the response time, the BPSV, if available in the scenario that is being simulated, starts to be given to people aged 65 and older; testing begins; working from home begins; economic closures, if assumed for the simulated epidemic, are implemented
+- At the response time, testing begins; working from home begins; BPSV administration begins (for investment scenarios assuming a BPSV), and we assume an uptake of 80%
 - If closure policies (RC1, RC2, or RC3) are being implemented, the
   rules in Tables <a href="#tab:rulesreactive">5.1</a> or
   <a href="#tab:ruleselimination">5.2</a> are followed
 - At the importation time, five people are moved from compartment S to compartment E
 - The SARS-X–specific vaccine (SSV) is rolled out starting at least 107 days after the response time, depending on the investment scenario being simulated
-- All people aged 15 and over, and irrespective of prior BPSV vaccination and/or infection status, are eligible for the SSV; we assume 80% of the popualtion take up SSV;
+- All people aged 15 and over (including those previously infected) are eligible for vaccination.
+We assume an uptake of 80%.
-- WHAT ARE WE ASSUMING ON RELATION BETWEEN BPSV AND SSV, IN CASE BPSV ROLLOUT IS NOT COMPLETED ONCE SSV ARRIVES?
 - The administration rate (% of population vaccinated per week) depends on investment scenario assumptions
 - Closures, working from home and testing end when vaccine rollout completes (or if other stopping criteria are met, see Tables
   <a href="#tab:rulesreactive">5.1</a> and